Alexmhack/Django-Rasa-Bot/README.md

+### Chatbot Models are up to date with the current versions of rasa core & nlu

 # Usage
-**Replace the rasachat/models folder with your models folder and run django server and bot.py file**
+**Replace the rasachat/models folder with your models folder and run django server and bot.py file seperately**

+**The data used to train the chatbot is very minimal, you should extend and improve the training data by updating `rasachat/nlu.nd` & `rasachat/stories.md` files.**

+Also refer to [Django-Rasa-Sockets](https://github.com/Alexmhack/Django-Rasa-Sockets) for more info on implementing Django and Rasa with Sockets.

 # Django-Rasa-Bot
 Integrating Rasa Core with Django backend and finally using Webchat for chatbot user interface